pkulak/nanomemo/README.md

 Retrieve a Memo
 ---------------

-To get a memo, authorization is the same, but you sign the HTTP path.
+To get a memo, authorization is the same (in this case the public key is the `link` property), but you sign the HTTP path.
 You also need to send the account you're expecting to have received from, as a verification.

 **Request**